SMS Wespe (1860): Service history

-An armistice ended the fighting on 28 January 1871, and in February, the Prussian fleet commander, Eduard von Jachmann, ordered Natter and Wespe to join the main fleet at Wilhelmshaven.
-Wespe thereafter returned to the Baltic, and on 13 May, she was decommissioned again at Kiel.
+An armistice ended the fighting on 28 January 1871, and in February Jachmann, now the Prussian fleet commander, ordered Natter and Wespe to join the main fleet at Wilhelmshaven.
+Wespe thereafter returned to the Baltic, and on 13 May she was decommissioned again at Kiel.
 During an inspection of the hull in 1872, the ship was found to be beyond economical repair, and she was accordingly struck from the naval register on 19 March.
 The ship was slated to be converted into a naval mine storage hulk, but before work began, the ship was briefly recommissioned (despite no longer officially being a naval vessel) on 22 July for brief service during gunnery practice.
-At the time, only her sister was available for the exercises in the Kieler Förde that lasted until 5 August.
+At the time, only her sister Hay was available to join Wespe for the exercises in the Kieler Förde that lasted until 5 August.
 Wespe was then converted, renamed Minenprahm Nr.
 1 (Mine Barge No. 1), and towed to Wilhelmshaven.
 The details of her eventual disposal are unknown.